 The simpler the website design, the easier it is to use.
 The more functionality a website has, the more useful it can be.
-Ultimately, a website needs to have some sort of balance between usability and functionality to maximize user satisfaction.
+With website design and development, the focus needs to be on maintaining a balance between usability and functionality to maximize user satisfaction.

 People need to have access to features that help them complete tasks, but they also have to be able to easily find these features.
 Plus, they need to be able to comprehend how to use them.